A new class of non-stationary Gaussian fields with general smoothness on metric graphs: Application

 \subsection{Comparison using cross-validation}

-We compare the predictive performance of the six models using leave-group-out pseudo cross-validation \citep{liu2022leave}, and specifically the strategy from \cite{xiong2022covariance}, where predictions at each location are made by excluding the most informative observations—those within a specified radius $R$ based on geodesic distance.
+We compare the predictive performance of the six models using leave-group-out pseudo cross-validation \citep{Liu2025Leave}, and specifically the strategy from \cite{Xiong2024Covariance}, where predictions at each location are made by excluding the most informative observations—those within a specified radius $R$ based on geodesic distance.
 By varying $R$, the model’s prediction accuracy is obtained as a function of $R$.
-We use the Mean Squared Errors (MSE) and the Negative Log-Score (NLS) \citep{good1952rational} as evaluation metrics.
+We use the Mean Squared Errors (MSE) and the Negative Log-Score (NLS) \citep{Good1952Rational} as evaluation metrics, where a lower score is better for each.

-Since the MSE and NLS are negatively oriented (less is better), Figure \ref{cross-val} shows that the non-stationary model outperforms its stationary counterpart, in both metrics and regardless of the distance and the value of $\nu$ (fixed or estimated).
+Figure \ref{cross-val} shows that the non-stationary model outperforms its stationary counterpart, in both metrics and regardless of the distance and the value of $\alpha$ (fixed or estimated).
 This highlights the benefit of allowing models with non-stationary features, providing an advantage over alternative proposals.
-Regarding the smoothness parameter $\nu$, we observe that small values of $\nu$ produce better predictions, according to both metrics and regardless of the model class (stationary or not).
-For the stationary case, the estimated mean value of $\nu$ is $0.506$, which is close to $0.5$, thus explaining the proximity of the blue and red dot-dashed curves in both panels of Figure \ref{cross-val}.
-For the non-stationary case, the estimated mean value of $\nu$ is $0.526$, and a similar behavior is observed in this case.
-Because there is no improvement in the model's performance when $\nu$ is estimated, we might as well prefer the model with $\nu = 0.5$ in this case.
-Reaching a conclusion like this is only possible because of our ability to estimate the smoothness parameter $\nu$, which is evidence that allowing models with arbitrary smoothness is advantageous.
-Figure \ref{replicate14} shows the kriging predictor for the 14th replicate using the non-stationary model with $\nu = 0.5$, which is the best model in terms of predictive performance.
+Regarding the smoothness parameter $\alpha$, we observe that small values of $\alpha$ produce better predictions, according to both metrics and regardless of the model class (stationary or not).
+For the stationary case, the estimated mean value of $\alpha$ is $1.003$, which is close to $1$, thus explaining the proximity of the blue and red dot-dashed curves in both panels of Figure \ref{cross-val}.
+Because there is no improvement in the model's performance when $\alpha$ is estimated, we might as well use the model with $\alpha = 1$ in this case.
+However, reaching this conclusion is only possible because of our ability to estimate the $\alpha$, which is evidence that allowing models with arbitrary smoothness is advantageous.
+Figure \ref{replicate14} shows the kriging predictor for the 14th replicate using the non-stationary model with $\alpha = 1$, which is the best model in terms of predictive performance.

+To further isolate the effect of smoothness misspecification, we conduct a dedicated simulation study in Appendix \ref{app:effects_miss}, where data are generated from a model with known smoothness.
+The results show that fixing $\alpha$ at an incorrect value induces substantial bias in the SPDE parameters $\tau$ and $\kappa$ and leads to inferior predictive performance under both MSE and NLS.
+In contrast, jointly estimating $\alpha$ substantially improves recovery of the true dependence structure and yields consistently better predictions.
+These findings reinforce the practical importance of allowing flexible smoothness in spatial models.